uberspark/uberspark/docs/verify-build-install-libs.rst

+.. include:: macros.hrst

-Verifying, Building and Installing uberSpark Libraries
+Verifying, Building and Installing |uspark| Libraries
 ======================================================

-The uberSpark core libraries provide commonly used runtime functionality for a uberobject.
+The |uspark| core libraries provide commonly used runtime functionality for a uberobject.
 The core libraries current comprise a tiny C runtime library, a fledging crypto library (currently SHA-1 supported) and a library for platform hardware access.